pinapelz/blog.pinapelz.com/src/content/blog/xqc-amd-seeds.md

 # How does `Random` work

 `java.util.Random` is apart of the Java Standard Library, as such there are very tight and strict specifications for how the logic works.
-This means that across nearly all versions of compliant Java Virtual Machines, we can expect the logic to work the same way to avoid breaking compatability.
+This means that across nearly all versions of compliant Java Virtual Machines, we can expect the logic to work the same way to avoid breaking compatibility.

 So looking through the source code for OpenJDK we see the following logic is used for the `nextLong` function.
 ```java